davmac314/dinit/README.md

     [   <<{ }] mysql     # starting, but will stop after starting
     [{ }>>   ] mysql     # stopping, but will restart once stopped

-Remember that a "starting" service may be waiting for its dependencies to start, and a "stopping" service may be waiting for its dependencies to stop.
+Remember that a _starting_ service may be waiting for its dependencies to start, and a _stopping_ service may be waiting for its dependencies to stop.